Ruiz-z/Ruiz-z/README.md

-<h2 align="center">"No Matter how many mistakes your make or how slow your progress, you are still way ahead of everyone who isn't trying"</h2>
+<h2 align="center">"No Matter how many mistakes you make or how slow your progress, you are still way ahead of everyone who isn't trying"</h2>

 ###